 Dizziness, characterized by lightheadedness and unsteadiness, often accompanies nausea and vomiting.
 It can result from any of these factors, from simple motion sickness to migraine headaches, reduced blood flow, or side effects from certain medications.

-Understanding the potential causes is important for proper diagnosis and treatment.
+Understanding the common causes of dizziness is important for proper diagnosis and treatment.
+Dizziness, characterized by lightheadedness and unsteadiness, often accompanies nausea and vomiting.
 So here are some of the common causes:

 Medications used to lower your blood pressure might make you feel dizzy and nauseated if they lower your blood pressure too much.